fachat/csa_ultracpu/README.md

 These are future expansions I want to look into.
 Not all may be possible to implement.

+- Add clamping diodes to the VGA output
 - Look into using the CPU as part of an Apple II clone?

 ## Gallery